es-ude/elastic-ai.creator/docs/creator/ir.md

     with the same name and type respectively.
 Any node that is not transitively connected as a source (i.e., by an outgoing edge) to the output node is considered a **dead node**.
-A node not connected to the input node as a sink (i.e., by an incoming edge) is an independent node.
+A node not connected to the input node as a destination (i.e., by an incoming edge) is an independent node.
 That means it's value does not depend on incoming data.